mdmoreau/docker-wp/README.md

 ### WP-CLI

-- `docker compose run php wp [command]`
+- `docker compose exec wp-cli wp [command]`
 - `[command]` can be any WP-CLI command, e.g. `plugin update --all`

 ### Fallback asset loading

-- The `docker-nginx.conf` file can be edited to automatically load any missing assets from another URL
+- The `.htaccess` file can be edited to automatically load any missing assets from another URL
-- `https://example.com/wp-content/uploads/` can be changed to your live uploads URL to avoid having to pull down assets for local development
+- `https://example.com` can be changed to your live URL to avoid having to pull down assets for local development

 ### Accessing localhost